robodhruv/drive-any-robot/README.md

 This repository contains code for training a GNM with your own data, pre-trained model checkpoints, as well as example code to deploy it on a TurtleBot2/LoCoBot robot.

 - `./train/train.py`: training script to train or fine-tune the GNM model on your custom data.
-- `./train/process_*.py`: scripts to process rosbags or other formats of robot trajectories into training data
+- `./train/process_*.py`: scripts to process rosbags or other formats of robot trajectories into training data.
 - `./deployment/src/record_bag.sh`: script to collect a demo trajectory in the target environment on the robot.
 This trajectory is subsampled to generate a topological graph of the environment.
 - `./deployment/src/navigate.sh`: script that deploys a trained GNM model on the robot to navigate to a desired goal in the generated topological graph.
 Please see relevant sections below for configuration settings.